HL7/fhir-medication-rems-ig/input/pagecontent/specification.md

 The REMS Administrator **MAY** save information about the patient's REMS participation to the Provider System's patient record.

-Provider Systems can enable the REMS Administrator to save patient-related REMS information to the patient's record as a FHIR DocumentReference using two approaches included in the patterns described in this guide:
+Provider Systems **SHOULD** enable the REMS Administrator to save patient-related REMS information to the patient's record as a FHIR DocumentReference using two approaches included in the patterns described in this guide:
 - the REMS Administrator writes the information to the patient's record during the provider's use of its SMART app
 - The REMS Administrator's CDS Service returns a card and system action which saves the information in response to a CDS Hooks call.